atveit/CarBehavioralCloning/writeup_template.md

 ####3.
 Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
+The train_car_to_drive.ipynb file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ###Model Architecture and Training Strategy